STAT545-UBC-hw-2018-19/hw01-zhamadeh/Zeid's-Repository.md

 ## Introduction

+**What is this for?**

+* This is a repository to demonstrate my Markdown capabilities and some basic data exploration on R

 **Who am I?**

 * My name is Zeid Hamadeh.
-This is my first year apart of UBC's Genome Science and Technology Program
+This is my first year apart of UBC's Genome Science and Technology Program.

 **Where I'm from?**